 Individuals must not use their position to gain advantage.
-The ICB works to prevent fraud and encourages individuals with concerns or reasonably held suspicions about potentially fraudulent activity or practice to report these promptly to either the Local Counter Fraud Specialist or via the NHS Fraud and Corruption Reporting Website or the NHS Fraud and Corruption Reporting Line.
+The ICB works to prevent fraud and encourages individuals with concerns or reasonably held suspicions about potentially fraudulent activity or practice to report these promptly to either the Anti-

+Crime Specialist or via the NHS Fraud and Corruption Reporting Website or the NHS Fraud and Corruption Reporting Line.

-Further detail is set out within the ICB's local Counter Fraud and Corruption Policy.
+Further detail is set out within the ICB's Counter Fraud and Corruption Policy.